 A peace bond attempts to protect you by directing the defendant not to make further threats or cause further harm to you.
 It warns the defendant that, if the threatening behaviour continues, they risk getting a fine, a jail term or other sentence and a criminal record.

-No. You are not charging the defendant with an offence when you ask the court for a peace bond.
-You are asking the court to set out conditions intended to protect you from the defendant.
+You are not charging the defendant with an offence when you ask the court for a peace bond.
+You are asking the court to set conditions to protect you from the defendant.

-You have to show the judge that you have a reasonable fear because the defendant:
+You have to show the Justice of the Peace that you have a reasonable fear because the defendant:

 - threatened or assaulted you or your family, or